adriangbrandon/compressed-strings/README.md

 * Dictionary source: Random strings from wikidata

 It was not possible to run tests with big dictionaries using FMINDEX and RPHTFC, because those don't support 64 bit dictionaries yet.

+You can find some useful scripts used for running the benchmarks in `benchmark/scripts`